Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Description:
 You touch a creature and they gain the ability to fly through magical means.
 The target gains 60 feet of flying speed for the duration.
 If the spell ends and the target is still in the air, they fall normally.
+You choose the appearance of the means through which the target gains this flying speed.

 ```